 What is Spirulina?

-This superfood is a native to warmer regions worldwide.
-It is widely available in the South America and in Africa.
-It is also known as the blue-green algae.
-It is said to be rich in vitamin A and antioxidants, making it an excellent superfood for cleansing the body and enhancing the integrity of the ageing skin.
+This superfood is native to warmer regions worldwide.
+It is widely available in South America and Africa.
+It is also known as blue-green algae.
+It is said to be rich in vitamin A and antioxidants, making it an excellent superfood for cleansing the body and enhancing the aging skin’s integrity.

 Spirulina is known for its protein abundance.
-It has natural protein content and the amount is so rich that it has more protein compared to any meat sources like fish, chicken, beef or pork.
-The protein found in spirulina is even higher than that of soybeans, which also has natural protein in them.
+It has natural protein content, and the amount is so rich that it has more protein than any meat sources like fish, chicken, beef or pork.
+The protein found in spirulina is even higher than that of soybeans, which also has natural protein.

 How Spirulina Works